 There’s a formula next to each Pantone number.
 This indicates to a printer how to make the colour from either CMYK (process) colours or a % mix of particular inks to print as an additional colour.
 So once you know the Pantone number, you should (in theory at least) get a consistent ink colour, whichever printing provider you go to.
 Of course, whether that happens in practise very much depends on the quality of your printer and their eye for detail!

 So that’s our whistle-stop guide to Pantone.
-We’ll be following up with an article on using Pantone in Practise to look at the pitfalls of Pantone and CMYK reproduction.
-If in the meantime you need any further information – drop us a comment below and we’ll try to help!
+We’ll be following up with an article on using Pantone in practice to look at the pitfalls of Pantone and CMYK reproduction.
+In the meantime, if you need any further information or help with managing colour in your print projects, please just fill out the form below and we'll get things back on track.